saianish03/multiway_machinegen_text_clf/model/README.md

 ![Confusion Matrix](./conf_matrix.png)

+### Highlights

+- **Error Analysis**:
+  - **Cohere vs. ChatGPT**: These models often produce outputs with similar sentence and grammatical structures, making their distinction challenging.
+  - **ChatGPT vs. Davinci**: Both are OpenAI models with ChatGPT being a refined version of Davinci.
+Their responses share similarities due to their common lineage.

 ---

 RoBERTa-large showcased its prowess in handling this complex multi-class classification task, setting a high benchmark for performance.